Liverpool Guild of Students: 20th century

 The guild building is the work of Charles Herbert Reilly and was originally built with the west side for women and east for men, with the architecture of the building reflecting this.
 The building was built in three stages; the original building, housing the Gilmour Hall (then the debating chamber) was built in 1911.
 The middle section was built in the 1930s and the largest part, housing the Mountford Hall and the Courtyard was opened in 1966.

 21st century and refurbishment

-In 2013 a £13.8 million refurbishment began on the Guild of Students building, to generally improve the building and add a new bar, cafe, and meeting areas.
-The Guild hadn’t been renovated since the early 1990s.
+In 2013, a £13.8 million refurbishment began on the Guild of Students building, to generally improve the building and add a new bar, cafe, and meeting areas.
+The Guild had not been renovated since the early 1990s.
 The work was long overdue, and the changes were enormous.
-The Liverpool Guild of Students had been living in a temporary and much smaller home at 3-5 Abercromby Square.
+The Liverpool Guild of Students had been living in a temporary and much smaller home at 3 –5 Abercromby Square.
 During this the guild endeavoured to continue its services and offer opportunities to its student population and many societies.

+In 2026, the guild voted to formally disaffiliate from the National Union of Students following an all-student referendum.